lipingtababa/trdl/README.md

-# Architecting a Simple, Highly-Available Website with Cloudflare
+# Implementing a Simple, Highly-Available Website with Cloudflare

 # Assumptions of Requirements
 Architecture design starts with requirement analysis.
 Here I make some assumptions about the requirements, which act as a starting point and should be revisited iteratively.